Curriculum-Assurance-Team/Curriculum_Engagement_and_Usage_Analysis/README.md

 4. Detect any potentially unauthorized access or suspicious activities, including unusual access patterns or indications of web scraping?
 Are there any indications of suspicious IP addresses?
 5. Has the access for students and alumni to both curriculums (web development to data science, data science to web development) been disabled as intended at some point in 2019?
 Confirm if this change was implemented and if so, when?
 6. Outline the topics that graduates continue to reference beyond their graduation and into their professional roles for both programs?
-7. Which lessons have recorded the lowest levels of access?
-8. Is there any additional information or insights that you believe would be pertinent for me to be aware of?

 ## **Data Dictionary**
 The data was acquired from CodeUP, LLC's 'curricular_logs' dataset, initially containing 847,330 rows and 7 columns.
 The team distributed tasks to effectively utilize and manipulate the original dataframe in order to address the specified questions.